staggeredsix/workbench-example-multimodal-virtual-assistant-ollama/README.md

 Fortunately, we can do this relatively easily with the following steps:

 1. I need something temporary, eg. for quick testing on an already-open application.
-   * Inside the web browser window, navigate to **Database** and swap out the placeholders with your own data.
+   * Inside the browser window for **Control-Panel**, navigate to **Database** and swap out the any placeholders with your own data.
 Upload your own data if you would like.
    * Navigate to **Models**, expand the **Router** and **Configure the Router Prompt**.
 Edit that prompt to focus the assistant on the product or subject of your choice.
+You can now submit a query to test out your assistant, but the new prompt will not persist past this session.

 2. I need something more permanent.
 I want to make this project my own.
    * Open **Jupyterlab** or an IDE of your choice to edit the source code.